rookmelder/fnaf-1-discord-bot-game/README.md

 !stop (to stop)

-!l (you have to gove a parameter: either "l" for the left light or "r" for the right light)
+!l (you have to give a parameter: either "l" for the left light or "r" for the right light)

-!r (you have to gove a parameter: either "l" for the left door or "r" for the right door)
+!r (you have to give a parameter: either "l" for the left door or "r" for the right door)

 !desk (brings you back to your desk)